Light Me a Lucifer: Reception

 The Age TV critic said it "was not the success it might have been had the author, I imagine, had more time to study television techniques.
 Ten minutes of talk and hardly any action stalled the play... and, for me, it never got going again."

+Filmink wrote "It’s a very funny script with some great lines and moments.
+It feels as though it could have used a dramaturg to get all the juice out of the characters and situations (O’Grady was never too strong on plots) but you can imagine the actors having the time of their lives with it."